SoupPotato/sourcrystal/FAQ.md

 If you have a question about playing SourCrystal, or think you've found a bug, please read this FAQ first.

-If there is somthing here that is not answered in the FAQ or need furthur assistance, feel free to join the [Discord Server](https://discord.gg/edctS3hHfQ)
+If there is something here that is not answered in the FAQ or need furthur assistance, feel free to join the [Discord Server](https://discord.gg/edctS3hHfQ)
 ### Contents

 * [Which emulator should I use?](#which-emulator-should-i-use)